What to Do When Your Car Has Been Stolen

 Though you don’t have control over whether someone attempts to steal your vehicle, you can take the following steps to make it harder for them to succeed:

-2. Install anti-theft devices and an alarm system.
-Many manufacturers include anti-theft devices and audible alarm systems as a part of standard vehicle packages, but older vehicles might not.
-If you don’t have them, you should look into installing them.
+• Install anti-theft devices and an alarm system.
+Many manufacturers include anti-theft devices and audible alarm systems as a part of standard vehicle packages, but older vehicles might not have them.
+If your car doesn’t have these features, you should look into installing them.

 Stolen car FAQs